blunderbuss9/CarND-Behavioral-Cloning-P3/README.md

 Refer to the writeup_report.pdf file, and classroom lesson 3: Running the Simulator, for details on the usage and operation of the Udacity Simulator.

-## Details About Files In This Directory
+## Details About the Usage of the Udacity-Provided Project Support Python Scripts drive.py and video.py

 ### `drive.py`